FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - **Save**

 #### Create Survey Action with Options with Localizations
 In this last Action you are going to add Options that represent the response the user had to the survey.
-You are also going to add a translation (localization) to each Option so that administrators on Slack who don't speak English can understand the response.
+You are also going to add a translation (localization) to each Option so that subscribers who don't speak English can respond in their own language.

 - **Settings** — **User Actions**
 - **Add**